ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 Since being an energy efficiency fetishist I played around with ARM single board computers as miniature servers for a while.
 To benchmark those things I found 7-zip's internal benchmark a pretty good representation of ['server workloads in general' since relying on integer/memory](https://github.com/ThomasKaiser/sbc-bench#7-zip).
 Of course it makes absolutely no sense at all to use this benchmark on a Mac laptop due to totally different use cases.

-But I gave it a try just to compare with my Intel MacBook. `/usr/local/bin/7z b` ends up with ~27500 7-zip MIPS (running in Rosetta2 'emulation' mode!).
+I gave it a try just for a quick efficiency comparison with my Intel MacBook. `/usr/local/bin/7z b` ends up with ~27500 7-zip MIPS running in Rosetta2 'emulation' mode.
 After half an hour some slight throttling kicks in and the results are in the 26000-26500 range.
 The MacBook Air has no fan, is passively cooled and doesn't even get hot (touch test).

 The very same benchmark running natively on my Intel i7-9750H MacBook Pro (6 cores, 12 threads) results in 29000 7-zip MIPS while the fan kicks in after a minute and screams at +5000 rpm and a little later the CPU thermal sensor reports temperatures above 90°C with fan on maximum operation.